Bizcuit/bizcuit-sfmc-jbis/README.md

   * Create a new Server-Side Campaign using this template, configure and publish it.
 Optionally configure Campaign Targeting for the campaign to be returned only in case a specific Action is sent
   * Create a new API Token and save your API Key ID and API Key Secret
 * In Marketing Cloud:
-  * Create a new Package and save yout JWT Secret Key from the Package setup screen
+  * Create a new Package and save yout JWT Signing Secret from the Package setup screen
   * Locate and save your Marketing Cloud EID (Enterprise Business Unit ID - ID of your parent Business Unit)
 * Deploy and Start JBIS application in your private or public cloud environment.
 You can easily do it with one click using [heroku deployment](https://heroku.com/deploy?template=https%3A%2F%2Fgithub.com%2FBizcuit%2Fbizcuit-sfmc-jbis%2Ftree%2Fmaster), but you can also use any other hosting provider.
 * Configure five environment variable for your application (here is [how it's done in heroku](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)):